The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: Linear Theory

-be a fixed copy of the tangent space $\T_\c = T_\c\fC(Y)$ to any smooth configuration $\c \in \fC(Y)$.\footnote{There is no real distinction between $\T$ and a particular tangent space $\T_{\c}$ to a configuration, since $\fC(Y)$ is an affine space.
+Let be a fixed copy of the tangent space $\T_\c = T_\c\fC(Y)$ to any smooth configuration $\c \in \fC(Y)$.\footnote{There is no real distinction between $\T$ and a particular tangent space $\T_{\c}$ to a configuration, since $\fC(Y)$ is an affine space.
 However, when we study the spaces $\fM$ and $\M$ as subsets of $\fC(Y)$ in Section 4, we will reintroduce base points when we have a particular tangent space in mind.
 For now, we drop basepoints to minimize notation.} Thus, all the subspaces of $\T_\c$, namely $\J_{\c}$, $\K_{\c}$, and their associated subspaces defined in the previous section, may be regarded as subspaces of $\T$ that depend on a configuration $\c \in \fC(Y)$.
-We let
+We let denote the Coulomb-slice in $\T$.
+Likewise, let denote a fixed copy of the tangent space to any smooth configuration of $\fC(\Sigma)$.
+The restriction map (\ref{rSigma}) on configuration spaces induces a restriction map on the tangent spaces From (\ref{SW3map}), the linearization of the Seiberg-Witten map $SW_3$ at a configuration $\c \in \fC(Y)$ yields an operator which acts on the tangent space $\T$ to $\c$.
+We call the operator $\H_\c$ the \textit{Hessian}.\footnote{On a closed manifold, $\H_\c$ would in fact be the Hessian of the Chern-Simons-Dirac functional, see \cite{KM}.} The Hessian operator is a formally self-adjoint first order operator.
+For any monopole $(B,\Psi) \in SW_3^{-1}(0)$, we (formally) have that the tangent spaces to our monopole spaces $\fM$ and $\L$ are given by